snafees/ortho_seqs/README.md

 ``python setup.py install``

 # input files needed
--You'll need a file with sequence data (.txt or .dat or .csv).
+1. You'll need a file with sequence data (.txt or .dat or .csv).
--You'll need a file with corresponding phenotypes (.txt or .dat or .csv) with the same length as the number of sequences.
+2. You'll need a file with corresponding phenotypes (.txt or .dat or .csv) with the same length as the number of sequences.

 # to run the commandline tool
 To use the code, you can run the sample command below::